bacionejs/editor/README.md

 ## Installation (optional for offline use)
 - Download [bacionejs.html](https://raw.githubusercontent.com/bacionejs/editor/main/bacionejs.html)
-- Open your file manager
+- Open your android file manager
 - Click `bacionejs.html` to launch in Chrome
 - Click `Run` to play the game which **contains the cursor**